ChrisRisp/BinView/README.md

 ## Purpose

 This project aims to create an easy to use navigable front end for binary analysis tools such as binwalk to index artifact characteristics.
 Currently this tool is in CLI form which will later be replaced by a GUI following the format of a multi pane hexeditor.
-TLDR: This is a lightweight binary profiling interface with tracking / flagging and reporting.
+TLDR: This is a lightweight binary profiling interface with tracking / flagging and visualization.

 ## Features

 * Offset Tracking / Flagging
-* (TODO) Layout Visualization
+* Layout Visualization
 * Generate Report

 ## Use of Tool